equinor/ert/docs/rst/manual/changes/index.rst

       ERT can be accessed through a GUI or CLI interface.
 Include one of the following arguments to change between the interfaces.
 Note that different entry points may require different additional arguments.
 See the help section for each interface for more details.
-DEPRECATION WARNING: Text User Interface and Shell Interface are to be removed in ERT > 2.4!

       {gui,text,shell,cli}  Available entry points
-        gui                 Graphical User Interface - opens up an independent window for the user to interact with ERT. text                Text user interface.
-Deprecated!
-Use CLI instead. shell               Shell interface.
-Deprecated!
-Use CLI instead. cli                 Command Line Interface - provides a user interface in the terminal.
+        gui                 Graphical User Interface - opens up an independent window for the user to interact with ERT.
+        cli                 Command Line Interface - provides a user interface in the terminal.